sophgo/sophon-stream/element/algorithm/yolov8/README_EN.md

 | thread_number |    int     | 1 | Number of the thread |

 > **notes**：
 1. The `stage` parameter should be set as one of the following: "pre", "infer", "post", or their adjacent combinations.
 These stages should be connected in sequence to the elements, aligning with the order of preprocessing, inference, and post-processing.
-Distributing these three stages across three elements aims to maximize the utilization of TPU and CPU resources, enhancing detection efficiency.
+Distributing these three stages across three elements aims to maximize the utilization of resources, enhancing detection efficiency.